se-beast-ian/ai-haddocks/README.md

 # AI-Haddocks
 Debunk Captain Haddock's utterances.
-Being a huge fan of Tin Tin and his adventures, my favourite character by far is Cpt.
-Haddock.
+Being a huge fan of **Tin Tin** and his adventures, my favourite character by far is **Cpt.
+Haddock**.
 I find him so insanely sublime.
 Moving onwards, half of the times I have no idea what he is on about, hence this project, which tries to debunk his utterances using AI.